linux-system-roles/tox-lsr/README.md

 * `--ssh-el6` - default is `false`.
 If `true`, the system is an EL6 system which requires some additional SSH configuration.
 The corresponding environment variable is `LSR_QEMU_SSH_EL6`.
+* `--make-batch` - This tells runqemu to create a batch file from all of the files matching `tests/tests_*.yml` and run using this batch file.

 Each additional command line argument is passed through to ansible-playbook, so it must either be an argument or a playbook.
 If you want to pass both arguments